- Exploring Marvão and its hill-top castle offering incredible views of the area

-Almeida, your final destination, is considered to be the jewel in the area’s crown, emblematic of the area’s architecture and historical influences.
-Your home for the night is a beautiful pousada which offers a great place to relax and reminisce over your journey through this beautiful and dramatic corner of Portugal.
+Almeida, some 10 Kms from your final destination today, is considered to be the jewel in the area’s crown, emblematic of the area’s architecture and historical influences.
+Your home for the night is a beautiful hotel set in the old ruins of a XVIII century fort on the Spanish side of the border.

 - Meals: Breakfast

-After breakfast you will be met by your local representative to begin the journey back to the airport for your flights home (4 hour transfer).
-Please note, due to the length of the transfer, pickup from your hotel in Almeida must be between 08.45 am and 12 pm.
+After breakfast you will be met by your local representative to begin the journey back to the airport for your flights home (4 hour transfer to Lisbon, 3 to Porto).
+Please note, due to the length of the transfer, pickup from your hotel in Aldea Del Obispo must be between 08.45 and 12.00.

 With a lot of the most picturesque places to visit, including several of our overnight stops being perched on hill tops, inevitably there are a few climbs.
 These are, however, mostly rolling, rather than too long or steep.
 Day 3 will pose the biggest challenge, being the longest day, with some bigger climbs to tackle on days 2, 4 and 5.
 The route sticks 100% to asphalt so is suitable for hybrids or road bikes with slick or semi slick tyres (25mm or wider).
 Please note, the majority of the route is shared with traffic, but due to the remote nature of the tour, this isn’t usually too busy or fast moving.